iAmMrinal0/prestoDom-book/chapter1.md

 * Eval: a way to update our state
 * View: a way to view our state as HTML

-You can read more about the Elm architecture over [here.](https://guide.elm-lang.org/architecture/)
+You can read more about the Elm architecture [here.](https://guide.elm-lang.org/architecture/)

 A simple pattern looks like the following: